ahort0bCCAC/dat129_ccac/_finalProject/README.md

 ![Image](images/graph_TopRanked_bottom5.png) ![Image](images/peakYr_TopRanked_bottom5.png)

 ## Next Steps
 Further research on the subject may show how historical events and popculture can influence the popularity of a name.
 Take my name for instance.
 My name spelled with an i is not as popular as spelled with a y, however both spellings started within a few years of each other.
 Alissa was the most popular until around the 1960s and there was a small but notable tick up in popularity in 1979 for both spellings.
-In the mid to late 80s the Alyssa took off becoming signigicanlty more popular than the i spelling by far, until around until the early 2000s when both spelling began to decline in popularity.
+In the mid to late 80s Alyssa took off becoming signigicanlty more popular than the i spelling by far, until the early 2000s when both spellings began to decline in popularity.
 Is this mid 80s boost in popularity possibly related to a hit TV show at the same time starring Alyssa Milano?

 ![Image](images/graph_Alissa-Alyssa.png)